JackSzwergold/Preworn-Main/markdown/tutorials/ubuntu_server_usage_part_3.md

     sudo ln -s /usr/share/munin/plugins/postfix_mailqueue /etc/munin/plugins/postfix_mailqueue
     sudo ln -s /usr/share/munin/plugins/postfix_mailvolume /etc/munin/plugins/postfix_mailvolume

-And restart `munin-node` for the changes to take effect:
+And now restart `munin-node` for the changes to take effect:

     sudo service munin-node restart

 Now there is an annoying bug in `munin` that will cause it to report InnoDB free tablespace to be low even when `autoextend` for MySQL is active.
 A complete false positive scenario that will drive you nuts if you have e-mail alerts set up.
-The solution is to add the following configuration options to your `munin` config like so:
+The solution is to add the following configuration options to your `munin-node` config like so:

     sudo nano /etc/munin/plugin-conf.d/munin-node